frogmanjhb/gameofsouthafrica/CHARACTER_AND_STORYLINE_MAP.md

 **Primary Motivation:** Establish profitable farms and gain independence from Company control
 **Key Challenges:** Company restrictions, labor shortages, frontier expansion, Boer identity formation

+**Historical Figure:** **👑 Jan van Riebeeck**
+- **Appears in:** Scene 1 (Arrival)
+- **Role:** Commander who establishes settlement strategy and Company policy
+- **Quote:** "We must establish a permanent settlement here to supply our ships.
+The Company's orders are clear - we need farms, not just trade posts.
+But we must be careful with the local people.
+They have cattle and knowledge of this land."
+- **Educational Value:** Established the first permanent Dutch settlement at the Cape in 1652

 **Character Arc Themes:**
 - **Company vs. Independence:** Balancing corporate loyalty with personal freedom
 - **Fair Trade vs. Exploitation:** Deciding how to interact with indigenous peoples